dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preview_Data.md

 &nbsp;
 #### .value_counts()
 &emsp;
-You can find out what cate‐ gories exist and how many districts belong to each category by using the value_counts() method:
+You can find out what categories exist, and how many districts belong to each category by using the value_counts() method:

 ```python
 housing["ocean_proximity"].value_counts()
 ```